||Lecture Schedule||Lab Schedule||Lecture Outlines||Grades

 PURCHASE LAB MANUAL BY THE END OF THE FIRST WEEK (you can

-There is an official wait list which can be accessed through Webservices.
-If you would like to make sure you add your name to the official list though the WVC Webadvisor.
+There is an official wait list which can be accessed through Webservices .
+If you would like to ADD Anatomy make sure you add your name to the official list though the WVC Webadvisor.
 In addition make sure that you show up to the first day of LAB Tuesday, Jan.
-31st at either 7:40am or 12:50pm.
+28th at either 7:40am for the first session or 12:50pm for the second session.

 Accommodations for a Disability: West Valley College strives to make all learning experiences as accessible as possible.
 If you anticipate or experience academic barriers based on your disability (including permanent disabilities or chronic or temporary medical conditions), please let me know immediately so that we can privately discuss options.
 You are also welcome to register with the Disability and Educational Support Program to establish reasonable accommodations.
 After registration, DESP will notify me of your approved accommodations.